 All the pages are shown on this title's Internet support site - click here to go there now.
 Just click on the link for any section.
 Then look for the Teacher Key links to the pages in that section.
 The pages, including the maps and charts, are shown as they will look when completed by students.
-You can also find the links that students will use to complete the map pages and check their work on the charts and graphs, as well as links to many other resources.
+You can also find the links on our web site that students will use to complete the map pages and check their work on the charts and graphs, as well as links to many other resources.

 What grade levels is this recommended for?